In the battle between WordPress vs. HubSpot CMS, how can you know which one is the best choice for your business?

 At their core, they offer marketers use of their HubSpot Content Management System.
 Designed to help businesses expand their customer bases and grow in size, the CMS package is currently used by over 158,000 businesses across more than 120 countries.

 HubSpot CMS is a cloud-based platform whose functionality revolves around content creation, blogging, and website building.
-But its functionality goes well beyond that of WordPress, in that it provides an all-in-one solution to a business’s marketing needs.
+But its functionality goes well beyond that of WordPress, in that Hubspot CMS Hub provides an all-in-one solution to a business’s marketing needs.
 As well as being a content management platform, it is also a customer relation management system, a social media management tool, and features comprehensive analytics functionality.
 The platform comes in a range of different packages to suit the varying needs and budgets of the businesses that use it.

 WordPress vs. HubSpot: A Side-by-Side Comparison